Hasidic Jewish pilgrims stuck on Belarus-Ukraine border | Law-Order

 Hasidic Jewish pilgrims stuck on Belarus-Ukraine border

 Hundreds of Hasidic Jews who set off on a pilgrimage to Ukraine despite coronavirus restrictions were stuck at a border crossing on Tuesday after Belarusian border guards let them through and those in Ukraine would not let them in.
-A video posted by Ukrainian border guards showed people, including children, in traditional dress, carrying suitcases and walking along a highway between parked trucks.
-They sang songs and some danced.
+Wearing traditional dress and carrying suitcases, the pilgrims, who included children, stood and sat along the highway in the neutral zone between parked trucks.

+"I spent the night on the bus, but most of them spent the night right on the road, some gathered branches in the forest and lit fires," one pilgrim, who gave only his first name, Benjamin, said by phone from the restricted zone on Tuesday morning.
+"We have no food or water."
+The guards said they had been forced to stop traffic on Monday night on the crossing at Novi Yarylovychi between Belarus and northern Ukraine because the pilgrims were in the way.

 It also asked the Belarusian side not to register people to cross who are not allowed into Ukraine.
 BelTa state agency quoted Belarusian authorities said they allowed returning pilgrims back and said numbers were growing.